data-preservation-programs/singularity/docs/cli-reference/datasource/add/hidrive.md

       Setting this to larger values may increase the upload speed at the cost of using more memory.
       It can be set to smaller values smaller to save on memory.

-   --hidrive-upload-cutoff
+   --hidrive-upload-concurrency
-      Cutoff/Threshold for chunked uploads.
+      Concurrency for chunked uploads.

-      Any files larger than this will be uploaded in chunks of the configured chunksize.

-      The upper limit for this is 2147483647 bytes (about 2.000Gi).
-      That is the maximum amount of bytes a single upload-operation will support.
+      This is the upper limit for how many transfers for the same file are running concurrently.
-      Setting this above the upper limit will cause uploads to fail.
+      Setting this above to a value smaller than 1 will cause uploads to deadlock.

-   --hidrive-scope-role
-      User-level that rclone should use when requesting access from HiDrive.

-      Examples:
-         | user  | User-level access to management permissions.
-                 | This will be sufficient in most cases.
-         | admin | Extensive access to management permissions.
-         | owner | Full access to management permissions.
+      If you are uploading small numbers of large files over high-speed links and these uploads do not fully utilize your bandwidth, then increasing this may help to speed up the transfers.

+   --hidrive-token-url
+      Token server url.

+      Leave blank to use the provider defaults.

 OPTIONS: